 Increasing business profitability while simultaneously growing is the Holy Grail for most small business owners.
 While you may assume that one will follow the other, what most business owners don’t realise is that a business can actually grow too fast, impacting both cash flow and overall profitability.

 However, while most people might assume that reducing your costs is the most obvious tactic to increasing profitability in your business, in my opinion there are 3 additional revenue-driving steps that should be taken before you even look at your cost base.
-These 4 steps in combination will have the biggest overall effect on profitability:
+These 4 steps in combination will have the biggest overall effect on increasing business profitability:

 1. Increase the number of customers